5 ways to get ready for grad school

-Feeling nervous about starting grad school at Concordia this fall?
+Feeling nervous about starting grad school at Concordia?

 Don’t sweat it.
-With a little preparation, you’ll be able to transition into the next stage of your academic journey without a hitch!
+With a little preparation, you’ll be able to transition into the next stage of your academic journey smoothly.

-Marie Sanjur is coordinator of GradProSkills, a program that offers professional development workshops and resources specifically for Concordia graduate students.
-Here are the activities she recommends to get ahead of the graduate learning curve:
+Here are the activities Clarke recommends to get ahead of the graduate learning curve:

-First things first: become aware of your academic responsibilities at Concordia by completing the mandatory academic integrity module.
+First things first: become aware of your academic responsibilities at Concordia by completing the mandatory academic success and integrity module.

 This online web tutorial informs graduate students of their responsibilities under the academic code of conduct and points to university resources.
-It provides information on how to properly cite sources, use copyright-protected works and discover university resources.
+It provides information on how to properly cite sources, use copyright-protected works and collaborate ethically with peers.

-2. Make an individualized plan to achieve your goals
+2. Make a plan to achieve your goals

 Preparing an individual development plan can help you map your grad school experience by identifying small goals — and the resources to help you reach them — for each stage of your program.

-Graduate courses have much higher reading requirements than undergraduate ones, and some academic texts can be very dense, especially if you are not reading in your first language.
-Sitting down with a highlighter and attempting to get through each chapter page by page may no longer be a feasible strategy.
+Graduate courses have much higher reading, writing and critical-thinking requirements than undergraduate ones.
+Some academic texts can be very dense, especially if you are not reading in your first language.
+Googling a topic and reading an article page by page is not an effective way to prepare for graduate-level classes.

 Make sure you don’t miss out on important content by taking time to get familiar with reading, note-taking and critical thinking techniques.
 Take advantage of the Concordia Library’s multitude of online resources to identify credible research.

-“It can be helpful to review academic writing techniques before the start of your graduate studies,” notes Sanjur, who suggests students browse the Purdue University Online Writing Lab.
+“It can be helpful to review academic writing techniques before the start of your graduate studies,” notes Clarke, who suggests students browse the Purdue University Online Writing Lab.
 Academic writing help is also offered by the learning specialists at Concordia’s Student Success Centre and GradProSkills Success in Grad School workshops.

 For more information on how to excel in grad school, visit Concordia’s GradProSkills.